 Day 1: 8 hours - Introduction/Registration; Review Study Packet, Patient Assessment System, Basic Life Support (including BLS/Healthcare Provider-level CPR), Circulatory System, Respiratory System, Nervous System, Lifts, Moves and Extrications, PAS Drills

 Day 2: 8 hours - Musculoskeletal, Dislocations, Spine Management, Wounds and Burns, PAS Drills, Splints I - Extremities, Splints II - Spines, Simulation

 Day 3: 8 hours - Allergies and Anaphylaxis, Environmental Injuries, PAS Drills, Simulation, Final Testing, Conclusion

 All teaching materials are provided by Wilderness Medical Associates International at no additional cost.
 This includes SOAP Notes, our textbook, Wilderness and Rescue Medicine, and The Wilderness Medical Associates Field Guide.

 All eligible students who complete this course will receive Wilderness Medical Associates’ International Wilderness First Responder, Anaphylaxis, and BLS/Healthcare Provider-level CPR certification.
 These certifications remain valid for three years.
-This certification can be used to challenge the DOT First Responder Exam, which is at the discretion of the local or state EMS authorities.

 The three-day Open Recertification course may be used as a WFR recertification option for those with a current WMA International or other qualifying WFR.
 Only WMA International graduates are eligible to use this course as a WEMT recertification.
 For the WEMT recertification to be valid, WEMTs must have either a current license or certificate as an EMT-B or higher.
 Contact us for more details.